3 Data preparation

 download.file(url, destfile, mode = "wb")

-PeakMatrix <- readH5AD(destfile)
+PeakMatrix <- readH5AD(destfile, version="0.10.6")

 rowRanges(PeakMatrix) <- GRanges(rowData(PeakMatrix))